 Hot & cold drinks & snacks will be available at the main event area

 Camping is available in Glebe campsite, with on-site facilities including toilets and showers.
 This is just a short walk to the main event area and is ¾ mile from Henley town centre.
-Please add to your registration either at time of registration or by using this link https://myevents.active.com/
+Camping is £17pp and campervans are £22pp when booked in advance, under 12s are free of charge.
+On the day camping fees will be higher.

 A full range of Henley Swim merchandise is available from Selkie Swim Co.